starofrainnight/rabird.core/README.rst

 rabird.core
 -----------

-The base library for rabird.\* series modules.
+The base library for rabird series modules.

 This library provided a series helper utilties for production, they are disordered and grow up while other module needs, there are no plan and